 Can you recycle coffee cups?

-Disposable coffee cups and lids are generally not recyclable.
-Even though the cups may be made of paper, they have a waxy plastic coating and it is difficult to separate the two types of materials.
-Subaru dealerships have a partnership with Terracycle to accept them for recycling, in addition to plastic and styrofoam cups, straws, coffee pods, creamer capsules, and candy/snack wrappers.
+One option is to drop coffee cups off at Subaru dealerships, who have a partnership with Terracycle to accept them for recycling.
+In addition to plastic and styrofoam cups, straws, coffee pods, creamer capsules, and candy/snack wrappers.
 You can check for other participating dealerships.

 Coffee pods